Adamisnothere/dataviz-project-template-proposal/README.md

 ## Milestones

 Each a week a new addition should be made to the project to enhance, refactor, or iterate upon the reception of the visualization.
 In other words, there should be a meaningful update each week that shows effort and an improvement of the visualization.
+Week1: Added sorting options, added sliding scale to pick the number of airlines to display at once on the visualization, moved the x axis to the top of the graph (as apposed to the bottom), small edits to positioning of text